BhallaLab/HOSS/README.md

 - A model on which this experiment can be run.

 The FindSim code does the following:
-1. Reads a FindSim file, a model, and various other optional arguments,
+1. Reads a FindSim file, a model, and various other optional arguments.
 2. Runs the model on the experiment definition
 3. Compares the model output to the experimental readouts defined in the file and returns a *score* which says how well the model output matched experiments.
+4. Optionally, it modifies parameters in the model, as required by the optimization routine.

 It is this *score* which the HOSS script uses as the objective function for its optimization.